 Thanks to a cooperative agreement with Dr. Alan Nixon, we can provide our clients with the most advanced level of orthopedic surgery possible.
 We collaborate with Dr. Tom Divers from Cornell University for consultation on internal medicine cases.

 Our hospital facility was opened in November 2000.
 Our hospital includes a fully equipped surgical suite, two induction/recovery stalls, treatment and examination areas and a riding ring for lameness examinations.
-Our diagnostic equipment includes nuclear scintigraphy, MRI, Sound digital radiography, complete Idexx diagnostic laboratory and 3 meter video endoscopy.
+Our diagnostic equipment includes nuclear scintigraphy, MRI, Sound digital radiography, RLT Laser, portable shockwaves, complete Idexx diagnostic laboratory and 3 meter video endoscopy.
 Our ambulatory vehicles are equipped with radiographic, ultrasound, and endoscopic equipment.

-Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS, DACVSMR; Kimberly J. Harmon, VMD; Rebecca J. Urion, DVM; Danielle M. Stacy, DVM; and David Da Silva, MV.
+Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS, DACVSMR; Kimberly J. Harmon, VMD; Denise A. Branecky, DVM; Danielle M. Stacy, DVM; and David Da Silva, MV.

-Our full time professional staff consists of 7 veterinarians; a CEO, an assistant practice manager; an IT manager; 2 office personnel; a pharmacy manager; 7 ambulatory veterinary technicians; and 5 hospital veterinary technicians.
+Our full time professional staff consists of 7 veterinarians; a CEO, a practice manager; an IT manager; two office personnel; a pharmacy manager; 5 ambulatory veterinary technicians; and 5 hospital veterinary technicians.